-American and Canadian citizens must have a passport that is valid for at least 6 months beyond the intended return date in order to enter and depart the country.
+American and Canadian citizens must have a passport that is valid for at least 6 months from date of entry in order to enter and depart the country.
 Tourists must also provide proof of return or onward travel.
 Each traveler is responsible for ensuring that his/her passport is up to date.

 Please ensure that the name on your passport matches all travel documents we have issued.
 If this is not the case, please contact us immediately.